siamanna/siamanna/README.md

-- Hi, I’m Sia Manna (@siamanna) and I am a junior majoring in Computer Science at the University of New Hampshire
+- Hi, I’m Sia Manna (@siamanna) and I am a junior majoring in Computer Science at the University of New Hampshire- check out my projects!
 - Languages: Java, Python, C, HTML, Javascript, HTML, CSS
 - How to reach me: Sia.Manna@unh.edu
 - Pronouns: she/her/hers